0 - 61 minutes: $15

 Champ-de-Mars, Place d'Armes* or Square-Victoria stations

 * : Place-d’Armes metro station will not be accessible from December 1 to December 20 because of the COP15 conference.

 No service - Closed for the season

 The Old Port’s Wi-Fi network is provided free of charge within an area along the Promenade from the Maison des Éclusiers (West) to Shed 16 (East).

 How do I access Wi-Fi on the Quays?

-While you are on the Promenade (see map of coverage area), simply tell your device to connect to the network called "Vieux-Port de Montréal"
+While you are on the Promenade, simply tell your device to connect to the available network.

 Next, open your Web browser.
 A connection page will open.
-Click "Connect" and you’re done!
 You will now be able to surf the Web.